Want to find out Why You Should Place Match Sticks in Your Plants? Does it help and make your plants healthy and lush?

 Match sticks contain potassium chlorate, phosphorus, sulfur, a small amount of magnesium, and ferric oxide.
 Some varieties of match sticks include red phosphorus too.
 If you miss your fertilizing schedule due to lack of time, this hack can make a small difference in improving your plant’s health.

-- The phosphorous in the match stick helps in establishing a good root system, it is also great for fruits, vegetables, herbs.
+- The phosphorous in the match stick helps in establishing a good root system.
+It is also great for fruits, vegetables, and herbs.